SuperOfficeDocs/crmscript/docs/api-reference/classes/NSTriggerScriptEntity/NSTriggerScriptEntity.md

 # NSTriggerScriptEntity

-CRM Trigger Script - The script runs when a given event fires.
+CRM Trigger Script* The script runs when a given event fires.